How to Select Japanese Green Tea? - The Expert Advice

 Green tea and health benefits fit like hand and glove.
 There’s much to learn but let’s start with some basics.
 Benifuuki tea, translated as “red riches and honor” is a lesser-known tea however, the benefits are telling: This particular tea assists with allergies, hay fever, and eczema.
 It contains the highest amount of catechins amongst green teas.
 Catechins are a great antioxidant and anti-inflammatory, they may also assist with brain and heart health as well as weight loss (1).
 Let’s not forget that the great benefit of green tea generally is that there are many healthy options.
 There’s a level of comfort knowing that love for green tea accompanies health benefits.

+Matcha comes across as a simple powder you mix with water.
+While this is a great drink, it also hides its truly creative nature.
 There is a plethora of great cooking and baking recipes that incorporate matcha: Matcha souffle, cookies, cakes, donuts, and pudding to name a few.
 Matcha has also been infused with alcohol.
-Click here to buy Matcha
+Click here to buy Matcha (Please check out my book Cook with Matcha which I dedicate entire book about this topic)

 Another great and popular tea fused with cooking and baking is Hojicha: Ice cream and popcorn are notable examples but don’t be too surprised to see it elsewhere.
 Being a roasted tea, it has a stronger and smokier flavor than most teas but Hojicha popcorn is tough to beat.
 Click here to buy Hojicha